I started my political race with Omatseye - Ibori - Vanguard News

 By Paul Olayemi

-Sapele — Chief James Onanefe Ibori, the former governor of Delta State, has described the late Industrialist, late Sir Prince Kenekueyero Boyowa Omatseye as one man who led him into politics.
+Sapele — Chief James Onanefe Ibori, the former governor of Delta State, has described the late Industrialist, late Sir Prince Kenekueyero Boyowa Omatseye as one man who led him into politics and he will forever be grateful.

 Chief Ibori who was at the Omatseye Villa at the weekend, to pay his condolence visit on the demise of the Patriarch of the family, Sir KB, Omatseye said “He was one man who was a father who tutored me accepting me as his son and I started my political race with him.

-“He was a strict and disciplined man who believed in truth no matter who was involved.
+“He was strict and a discipline man who believed in the truth no matter who was involved.
 We will certainly miss him as a principled man.
-The Itsekiris, Deltans and Nigerians have lost another great man” the former governor added.
+The Itsekiris, Deltans and Nigerians has lost another great man” the former governor added.

-Also Prince Sunny Omatseye, KSM, KB Omatseye eldest son, described his late father as a great man, who gave them all what every good father would give his children
+Also Prince Sunny Omatseye, KSM, KB Omatseye eldest son has described his late father as a great man, who gave them all what every good father would give his children

 Sunny, who said this at the weekend, when Austin Ayemidejor, the Director of Asaba and Osubi International airport visited the Omatseye Villa to console with the family over the demise of the late Industrialist, said: “Our consolation at this time of mourning is that our daddy was a great man.
 Who lived a good life.
 His dream was always for us all to live as one.
 He was Daddy to all, not minding tribes nor nationality, he will be greatly missed”